dell/terraform-provider-powerflex/docs/data-sources/template.md

 data "powerflex_template" "example1" {
 }

-# Get template details using template.
-IDs
+# Get template details using the ID of the template.
 data "powerflex_template" "example2" {
   template_ids = ["ID1", "ID2"]
 }

-# Get template details using IP addresses
+# Get template details using the Name of the template.
 data "powerflex_template" "example3" {
   template_names = ["Name_1", "Name_2"]
 }